LOCATION:

 - Held a ‘Meet the Buyer’ event to engage with local suppliers.

 During the ECI stage we collaborated with Swansea University’s Sea-Hive project to trial a variety of hexagonal tiles to determine the design that best supported biodiversity.
 We installed thirteen different tiles on the sea wall, with the university monitoring the marine species that populated each one.
-The most effective pattern was selected and is being installed on the new sea wall.
+The most effective pattern was selected and installed on the new sea wall.

 Outcome